Sport in Botswana: Running

 Amantle Montsho narrowly defeated Alyson Felix to become Botswana's first World or Olympic track and field champion in 2011.

 Botswana has been doing well in athletics looking at the works of Nijel Amos winning a silver medal in the men's 800 m race, the first Olympic medal for his country.
 At the 2014 Commonwealth Games, Amos won the 800 meter gold medal in 1:45.18.
 In the tactical affair, Amos maneuvered out of a box to pass World Record holder David Rudisha in the last 50 meters.
 Botswana also has a good athlete Amantle Montsho who has won the silver medal at the 2006 African Championships and the gold medal representing the country at the 2007 All-Africa Games.
 At the same Games she also finished fifth in the 200 metres.
 She ran a personal best and Botswana record of 49.83 seconds to win the 400 metres at the 2008 African Championships in Athletics.
 It remains the Championship record for the event.
 At the 2011 World Championships in Athletics in South Korea, she narrowly beat Alyson Felix to become Botswana's first World or Olympic track and field champion.

-Leslie Tebogo is a sprinter who specializes in the 100 m and 200 m.
+Letsile Tebogo is a sprinter who specializes in the 100 m and 200 m.
 He became the first African athlete to run under 20 seconds in the 200 m at the World Athletics U20 Championships, where he also set multiple junior records.
 Recently in the 2024 Summer Olympics, he won the men’s 200 metres gold in Paris, clocking 19.46 seconds (an African record) to become Botswana’s first ever Olympic gold medallist.